 These pay for a dog’s veterinary care, such as spay and/or neuter, dentals, vaccinations, micro-chipping, shelter fees and other medical care, such as kennel cough, flea/tick infestations, demodex mange and various other illnesses like parvo, distemper, and injuries, which need extensive and multiple veterinary visits.
 Some of our rescued dogs coming out of the shelter system need hundreds, even thousands, of dollars worth of veterinary care to make them adoptable.
 100% of the Adoption Donation requested is used for our rescues.
 Some need less care and others are more medically-involved.

 Owner Surrendered dogs, are very, very rarely accepted, and are reviewed on a case-by-case basis.
 We believe owning a dog is a life-long commitment, but there are always extenuating circumstances.
 Owner-surrendered dogs have to be spayed or neutered and vaccinated before being accepted by OCPoundHounds to assist with placement.

 A surrender fee is asked in these cases.
 Taking an Owner Surrendered dog means a Shelter Dog has to give his or her life.

-In the meantime, if you would like to meet one of our Adoptable dogs prior to the Meet & Greet event, please complete an Adoption Application (by printing off and filling out) and return it to us by e-mail.
+If you would like to meet one of our Adoptable dogs, please complete an Adoption Application (by printing off and filling out) and return it to us by e-mail.
 If you are pre-approved a private Meet & Greet will then be arranged.